jimbo00000/RiftSkeleton/README.md

 RiftSkeleton
 ============

-A basic OpenGL app for the Oculus VR SDK.
+A basic framework for getting started with OpenGL programming for the Oculus Rift.

 ## Description
 The skeleton app targets the OVR SDK v0.4.4 and provides a simple framework for developing OpenGL VR programs.
 Take a look at the Scene class under src/ for a basic "hello world" implementation(some simple color cubes in space).